You are here:

 Use your headlights for tunnels and bridges.
 It may be more difficult to see tunnel entrances and bridge approaches if there is a power outage.
 Use your headlights whenever there is reduced visibility and use caution.

 Winter weather conditions can make driving dangerous for anyone, but when you are driving a 70-foot long vehicle weighing as much as 105,500 pounds, slick roads and low visibility can be especially challenging.
 An average of 100 truck-involved crashes resulting in an injury or fatality occur in snowy or icy conditions in Oregon each year.
-The ODOT Motor Carrier Transportation Division offers advice and resources, including a short video, to help drivers prepare for winter driving in Oregon.
+The ODOT Commerce and Compliance Division offers advice and resources, including a short video, to help drivers prepare for winter driving in Oregon.

 Your browser is out-of-date!
 It has known security flaws and may not display all features of this and other websites.
 Learn how